Why mattresses sag in the middle.

 Where the failure actually begins.

 Coils don't fail dramatically.
 They lose their springback.
-A coil compressed thousands of times every night for several years will, slowly, return less and less to its original position.
+A coil that is compressed and released night after night, for years, will slowly return less and less to its original position.
 This is metal fatigue — a known and calculable property of steel.
 It is the actual mechanism behind what we call "sagging."

 Engineers don't size every beam in a bridge the same.
 They calculate where the load concentrates and reinforce there specifically.
 A bridge built with uniform beams would be over-engineered at the edges and under-engineered at the center — neither economical, neither durable.
 A mattress works on the same principle, even if no one describes it that way.
 The center third is the load-bearing span.
 If the structure there is identical to the structure under your feet, the math doesn't work — and it eventually shows.